dkim/chip8/README.md

 ## Requirements

-### Rust

-This program targets the latest stable version of Rust 1.56.1 or later.

 ### Simple DirectMedia Layer (SDL)

 This program uses the [Rust-SDL2] crate, which requires the [SDL] library to be